ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  1937
  Created afile called CoverTypeRepository.cs in the Repository, as a class and then added the data using the part 2 as a refernece.

+ 1940
+ Just like the last step
+ now i Made a file called ICoverTypeRepository.cs as a interface in the IRepository and then made chnagex to it by taking ICategoryRepository.cs Reference